Sushma-Ravindra/IIITB-ASIC-1/README.md

 Design:

 <img width="539" alt="Screenshot 2023-08-09 120454" src="https://github.com/Sushma-Ravindra/IIITB-ASIC-1/assets/141133883/3ff01da5-2609-45ed-8e94-20cbb0c1a143">

 Testbench:

 <img width="418" alt="Screenshot 2023-08-09 120649" src="https://github.com/Sushma-Ravindra/IIITB-ASIC-1/assets/141133883/95ef327a-5e33-4eed-b385-062d86af98d0">

+## SKY130RTL D1SK3 L3 Introduction to logic synthesis - 2

 **.lib file** : It is a collection of various logic modules.
 It contains all different kind of logic modules. like AND, OR, NOR etc, required for the synthesis of gates and further netlist file.
 It contains different variants of the same gate as well, like 2input, 3input, 4input, slow, fast, medium gates etc.

 There is a need for all such variants in real life as illustrated below:
 Consider the circuit shown below.
 So in this circuit for the clock frequency to be maximum so as to make a faster circuit the time period of the clock should be minimum.
 This will be taken care of parameter T_clk_q_A.
 Similarly, to ensure that there are no hold issues at fliflop B,Tclk_hold_B we need cells that work slowly.
-Thus a collection of all such cells forms a .lib file

 ![259185703-2c9423ee-fea5-4ba2-9089-6254a9bf5b79](https://github.com/Sushma-Ravindra/IIITB-ASIC-1/assets/141133883/6fe92335-6b86-4694-a734-77e50f355b20)

+Thus a collection of all such cells forms a .lib file.
 The selection of cells will be based on area, power and other such "constraints".